 & where my structural guilt comes from.

 down aisle of bread styx

 About the Author

-Jonathan Lovett is a senior English major at UCLA.
+Jonathan Lovett is a senior English major at the University of California, Loa Angeles.
 This piece first appeared in Westwind.

 About the Artist

 Victoria Barry · Mount Saint Mary’s University